TeamAntumbra/wintumbra/README.md

 This extension will capture the specified screen area as long as the content of that area is not being rendered by DirectX (see DirectXScreenCapture).

+####DirectXScreenCapture

+Captures pixel information for a Direct3D application.
+To use select it, apply, open its settings, and enter the name of the exe you would like to capture (including the .exe).
+Then click start and start using the specified exe.
+This extension is unstable and under heavy development.

 ------